ARM-software/ML-restructurable-activation-networks/README.md

 Restructurable Activation Networks (RANs) achieve state-of-the-art accuracy on ImageNet across multiple scales and multiple types of hardware ranging from micro-NPUs to datacenter CPUs.

+This work was presented at an _Arm AI Virtual Tech Talk_.
+The recorded talk can be found [here](https://www.youtube.com/watch?v=EUqFNE28Kq4).

 ### Directories

 - `RAN_e/` contains code for RAN-explicit